 Editor-in-Chief Message

-Environmental dermatitis is defined by allergic and irritant skin reactions to aeroallergens (house dust mite, molds, pollen, plants animal and insect dander), foods and protein contact dermatitis.
+In 2022, DERMATITIS added a fifth “Domain” of interest for the readership of our journal.
+That is, Environmental Dermatitis.
+With the assistance of a task force and newly recruited associate editors, we defined the scope of this Domain.
+Briefly, the scope of the Environmental Dermatitis Domain is defined by allergic (both delayed and immediate) and irritant skin reactions to aeroallergens (house dust mite, molds, pollen, plants animal and insect dander), foods and protein contact dermatitis.
 It also includes dermatitis resulting from compromised skin barrier function.
+It includes immediate and delayed skin tests to confirm these diagnoses caused numerous triggers.
+This includes prick, patch (including atopy patch tests and pollution patch tests) and intradermal tests as well as blood tests to diagnose such reactions.
 Main areas covered include basic biological mechanisms, diagnostic methods, experimental investigations and clinical aspects, including therapy.

-The role of exposomal factors (indoors or outdoors) in inducing or modifying the course of such dermatitis is of interest.
+Importantly, the role of exposomal factors (whether indoors or outdoors) in inducing or modifying the course of such dermatitis is of interest.
 This includes dust, smoke, pollutants, microbes, chemicals, ultraviolet radiation, climatic and nutritional factors.
-It also includes reactions to dermatitis induced by bites, stings and envenomation from insects, reptiles, and animals.
+It also includes reactions to dermatitis induced by bites, stings and evenomations from insects, reptiles and animals.

 Anthony Gaspari, MD